pazka/DrawTogether/README.md

 URL-dynamic Online Live Whiteboard with layers and text edits.
 The changes you make are immediatly persisted and seen by other, also they can see your cursor so it's more fun.

-Scalabitlity is handled by the browser.
+Scalabitlity is handled by the browser, tested on Chrome

 Enter a custom URL to create a new whiteboard !

-I still have to authorize fiel upload through the reverse proxy for a prettier domain name

 # Demo